 Cotton fabrics are the best for embroidery of any sort.
 But that does not mean you cannot embroider on anything else.
 Any fabric can be embellished with embroidery.
 Check out this post on the best fabrics for embroidery

 If you have very thin fabric like a cotton voile the fabric would not support heavy embroidery or weight of metallic thread along with sequins beads etc. For these materials less dense embroidery with fine thread like a shadow work is better.
 On very heavy fabrics a little dense textured work is more suitable than fine work

 You should use stabilizers on the back of thin and/or delicate fabrics like silk ; you should also use them on regular fabric if you are using unusually heavy fabrics like gold thread.
 Stabilizer can be anything from muslin to store bought ones

-Never venture to embroider on many layers of fabric like on collars, plackets or jeans hems, as a beginner- those are to be tried after a lot of practise on single fabric layers.
+Never venture to embroider on many layers of fabric like on collars, plackets or jeans hems, as a beginner- those are to be tried after a lot of practice on single fabric layers.

 T-shirt embroidery is very popular and embroidering your favorite motifs on clothing that you will wear on a day to day basis is tempting but let me warn you, stretchy thin fabric of t-shirts are difficult to embroider on.
 If you are embroidering for the first time choose a simple non-stretchy fabric like cotton for a number of projects and then graduate to t-shirts.